fpgasystems/hacc/docs/projects.md

 [See on GitHub.](https://github.com/rbshi/dlm)

 ## EasyNet: 100 GbE network for HLS
 EasyNet provides a set of MPI-like communication primitives for both point-to-point and collective operations (host-to-FPGA or FPGA-to-FPGA) as a High Level Synthesis (HLS) library.
-Such primitives are written to saturate the 100 GbE TCP/IP interface provided by [Road Runner](#road-runner-a-high-performance-tcpip-network-stack) achieve very low latency and allowing developers to write hardware kernels with the network abstracted away behind standard interfaces.
+Such primitives are written to saturate the 100 GbE TCP/IP interface provided by [Road Runner](#road-runner-a-high-performance-tcpip-network-stack) achieving very low latency.
+EasyNet allows developers to write hardware kernels with the network abstracted away behind standard interfaces.

 [See EasyNet on GitHub.](https://github.com/fpgasystems/Vitis_with_100Gbps_TCP-IP)